PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-09 17:32:15
+Last updated: 2024-04-09 17:33:31
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: Desperation Day has come and gone and you have neither gone nor come. - Robin Scherbatsky